Ritwikavps/BurstinessAndInterpersonalForagingPaper/A1_LENADataProcessing/README.md

 This directory contains all pre-processing code used to prepare LENA data for analyses reported in this study.

 Please note that only files with the prefix A1, A2, etc. are executables, while all other files are supporting functions.
-Please also note that the executable files need to be executed in the order of prefixes A1 to A8.
+Please also note that the executable files need to be executed in the order of prefixes A1 to A7.
 Finally, files with prefixes A1-A7 require access to data that has potentially identifying information and hence, is only provided to orient the reader, since access to this data is restricted.
-Data required to execute `A8_GettingZscoredData.m` as well as all shareable metadata files are provided in the associated OSF project (see main README for this repository for details).

 `A1_CopyItsFilestoFolder.m` copies .its files for each infant to a single common directory.
 Also creates .csv files with filename and infant ID info.